chrystalchern/GettingStarted/README.md

 # GettingStarted

-This repository contains helpful guides for getting started with scientific computing.
+Guides for getting started with scientific computing.